 Step-by-Step Working Process

-A fan or blower draws warm air from the environment into the air cooler.
+A fan or blower draws warm and dry air from the surrounding environment into the air cooler.
+This incoming air serves as the source of heat that will be removed through the cooling process.

-As warm air passes through the wet pads, water evaporates and absorbs heat from the air.
+As the warm air moves through the wet cooling pads, part of the water evaporates into the airflow.
+During evaporation, water requires energy in the form of heat, which it absorbs from the passing air.

-A small water pump continuously circulates water from the tank to keep the cooling pads wet.
+A small water pump continuously circulates water from the water tank to the cooling pads.
+This ensures that the pads remain wet and the cooling process continues efficiently as long as the cooler is operating.

 Simple Analogy